Maine sleep-away camps prevented coronavirus spread among more than 1,000 people, CDC report finds

-Their experience, described in a federal study published Wednesday, shows the lengths necessary to keep the virus at bay.
+Their experience, described in a federal study published Wednesday, shows the measures necessary to keep the virus at bay.
 The four camps in Maine conducted virus testing before and after campers arrived and made them quarantine.
-Campers and counselors were kept in the same group while at the camp.
+Campers and counselors were kept in the same groups while at the camp.
 Face masks and physical distancing were employed, extensive cleaning and disinfection were frequent, and activities were conducted outdoors as much as possible, according to the study by the Centers for Disease Control and Prevention.

 The Maine camps’ experience contrasts with that of a Georgia sleep-away camp where 260 children and staff members — three-quarters of the 344 tested — contracted the virus less than a week after spending time together in close quarters.
 A CDC study of the Georgia camp found that asymptomatic infection was common and potentially contributed to undetected transmission.